 2 – 7 August 2020

-Contact them here
+Contact the Netherlands team here

 The July family debrief is not for those who have been through a crisis situation.
 Check out the crisis debrief page for more information.
 Each case will be different, depending upon personalities, involvement in the incident, and the nature of the crisis.
 We try to make room for this kind of debrief on a case-by-case basis and do not mix it with other debriefing opportunities.

 Is there a good time to get an answer to my phone call?

 The best way to reach us is by email.
 Several of us check “firstname.lastname@example.org” daily, even when we are traveling or running a program and we’ll make sure the right person gets connected with you.